lbTarrell/ultrasaagain/data/nlu.md

 - She felt a glow of pride at her daughter's achievements.
 - That was a wound to the child's pride.
 - He prided himself on knowing 5 languages
+- songs in this playlist are beautiful.
+Thanks

 ## intent:realization
 - I realized